Domestic Violence / Orders of Protection

 In Illinois, both opposite-sex and same-sex relationships qualify for an order of protection.Are You Considering Seeking an Order of Protection?

 If you are a victim of domestic violence, or are otherwise being harassed by someone, you should seriously consider seeking an emergency order of protection against that person.
-The skilled Chicago divorce lawyers at the family law firm of The Taradash Group, P.C. have ample experience protecting abused and harassed people and executing orders of protection.
+The skilled Chicago divorce lawyers at the family law firm of Taradash Given, P.C. have ample experience protecting abused and harassed people and executing orders of protection.
 They proudly serve clients throughout the Chicago area, as well as Lake County, DuPage County, and Will County.
 Contact an attorney today to get the process started.
-To contact The Taradash Group, P.C. use the online form or call (312) 775-1020.
+To contact Taradash Given, P.C. use the online form or call (312) 775-1020.